idslme/IDSL.FSA/README.md

 *massError:* Mass accuracy in Da

 *RTtolerance:* Retention time tolerance (min) to match msp blocks.
 Select *NA* to ignore retention time match.
-This option is so helpful to find co-occuring compounds.
+This option is so helpful to find co-occurring compounds.

 *minEntropySimilarity:* Minimum entropy similarity score